-The lord of the manor – but more likely his steward or estate manager – administered the cijnsen in cijnsregisters .
-Each cijns would be written down in the register, with the following information: the name of the cijnsplichtige (who has to pay the cijns ), one or more of his predecessors, a description of the property and the annual contribution.
+The lord of the manor – but more likely his steward or estate manager – administered the cijnsen in cijnsregisters.
+Each cijns would be written down in the register, with the following information: the name of the cijnsplichtige (who has to pay the cijns), one or more of his predecessors, a description of the property and the annual contribution.
 The payment for each year was noted on the same page, often in the margin.
-When the payer sold the property or when he or she died, the name of the new payer(s) was written above or next to the name of the old payer.
+When the payer sold the property or when he or she died, the name of the new payer(s) was written above or next to the name of the previous one.
 When parts of the paper were full, information about the payment and the payers were written on other pages or even in supplements.
 A page in a cijnsregister can be a real mess!

 The cijnsregisters of Loon op Zand

 Since 1269 Loon op Zand was privately owned.
 The first lords belonged to noble families who had their roots in the county of Holland, like the Van Haestrecht family.
 In the 17th century the Belgian Counts of Immerseel owned the large estate.
 After this family became extinct, the Princes of Salm-Salm from Germany became the new owners.
 Whereas the Van Immerseel family really lived on the castle of Loon op Zand, the Van Salm-Salm family hardly ever visited their Dutch properties.
 The administration was done by their estate managers.